 - All school visits, including self-guided, must be pre-booked.
 Three weeks' notice is required for visits.
 This is to ensure the safety of all our visitors, and to enable you and your students to have the best possible experience while visiting us.

-- The museum is open Monday – Sunday.
+- V&A South Kensington is open Monday – Sunday.
 We only offer school visits Monday – Friday (excluding bank holidays and school holidays).

 - We have arrival 6 timeslots per day at: 10.00, 10.30, 11.00, 11.30, 12.00 and 13.00.
 There is room for up to 90 people (students and staff) per time slot.
 Maximum two schools per timeslot.

 - In order to book a visit, you must complete a self-guided booking request form.
 A member of our Contact Centre team will be in touch to confirm your booking.
 We will email your ticket to you, and you will need to show it on a device, or printed out, when you arrive.
 On arrival, please check-in at the Learning Centre desk.
 Our friendly team will be able to assist you with lockers and check your booking.
 Please note, we do not accept third-party provider bookings.